jtempest/float_eq-rs/README.md

 ## Future plans

+- `#[derive]` support for comparison of custom types that are composed of already comparable floating point values.

+- Support for `num::Complex`.

 - Investigate the safety guarantees of the ulps check.
 Currently, it doesn't act like the default floating point checks when it comes to NaNs and other special values.